OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 What does bitrate mean in OBS?

-Is OBS available in Danish?
+Is OBS available in other languages?

 Reviewer’s rating with pros and cons, and user ratings